VicMartini/vshttp/README.md

 # vshttp

-A very simple HTTP server written in C++20.
+A very simple HTTP server written in C++.

+**WARNING:** In the unlikely case that you are considering using this in production, please don't.
+I'm writing this mainly to learn C++ and it's absolutely not production ready.

 ## Build